 Connecting With Employees

 Odds are most of your employees have a LinkedIn page.
 Setting up a company page allows your employees to connect with you on the platform.
 From here, employees can do many things to help your company.
 First, they can tag your company page in the CV section of their profile.
 Even if they move on from working with you, that tag will stay.
 People reading your (ex-) employee's profile will have direct access to your company page, increasing your LinkedIn reach ever so slightly.
 Do that with every employee you have (regardless of your company's size), and you'll already have an excellent foundation for a healthy LinkedIn network.

 Employees can also mention your company in the "Experience" section of their profile if you have a company page to attach.
 It allows them to comment positively on your company if you provide them with excellent and memorable experiences.
 Outside endorsements of your company are incredibly useful in building a trustworthy brand.

 SEO And Branded SEO

 SEO is one of the pillars of content marketing.
 A lot of SEO revolves around using specific keywords to attract traffic.
-Since character limits are low and buzzwords are everywhere, it's always been essential to use the most useful and relevant words as a part of your SEO strategy.
+Since character limits are low and buzzwords are everywhere, it's always been essential to use the most valuable and relevant words in your SEO strategy.

-Something that's often overlooked is the possibility of turning your brand (more specifically, your company name) into a keyword.
-Your company name, if used correctly, can be combined with keywords to create branded keywords.
+Something often overlooked is the possibility of turning your brand (specifically, your company name) into a keyword.
+If used correctly, your company name can be combined with keywords to create branded keywords.
 Branded keywords have the upside of being useful simultaneously from a branding and an SEO perspective.